-7.1 Fringe Benefit Administration
+6.1 Fringe Benefit Administration

-The City reserves the right to select the insurance carrier(s) or to self-administer any of the fringe benefit programs provided.
-All benefits provided under this section (Section 7) are subject to the characteristics of each individual benefit program.
+City reserves the right to select the insurance carrier(s) or to self-administer any of the fringe benefit programs provided during the term of this agreement.
+In the event that any offered health plan is no longer offered, the City agrees to provide a suitable replacement health plan that is substantially comparable and will agree to meet and confer regarding same.

+All benefits provided under this section (Section 6) are subject to the characteristics of each individual benefit program.

-The value or availability of the benefits provided in this Outline as originally worded or as amended from time to time may depend on their tax treatment by the State or Federal government or the decisions of other government agencies or departments, such as, but not limited to, the Public Employees' Retirement System.
+The value or availability of the benefits provided in this Memorandum of Agreement as originally worded or as amended from time to time may depend on their tax treatment by the State or Federal government or the decisions of other government agencies or departments, such as, but not limited to, the Public Employees Retirement System.
 The City will endeavor to obtain the most favorable treatment legally possible from these other governmental entities.
 However, the City makes no representation concerning the value of such benefits to unit members or how they will be taxed or otherwise treated by other agencies or departments.
-The City's obligations under this Outline are limited to the direct cost of providing the salary and benefits as described in this Outline.
-The City shall have no additional financial obligation, even if the tax or other treatment of such salary or benefits by other agencies or departments reduces or eliminates their value to the employee.
+The City's obligations under this Memorandum of Agreement are limited to the direct cost of providing the salary and benefits as described in this Memorandum of Agreement.
+The City shall have no additional financial obligation, even if the tax or other treatment of such salary or benefits by other agencies or departments their value to the employee.